suraj-ravi93/suraj-ravi93.github.io/README.md

 ## About Me

 Currently pursuing my Master's degree in Computer Science and Engineering from National Institute of Technology, Karnataka.
 Let me help you walk through some of my works till date.
-To know more about me you, check out my resume.
+To know more about me you, check out my [resume]().

-You can use the [editor on GitHub](https://github.com/suraj-ravi93/suraj_ravi93.github.io/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 ### Completed Projects

+#Implementation of Explicit congestion notification (ECN) in TCP over wireless network in ns-3

+ECN allows end-to-end notification of network congestion without dropping packets.
+A [small modification to the working of TCP and ECN improved performance](https://github.com/suraj-ravi93/Implementation-of-Explicit-congestion-notification-ECN-in-TCP-over-wireless-network-in-ns-3.git).[Read more.](http://ieeexplore.ieee.org/document/905907/).

 ```markdown